President’s Message, April, 2017

 We had a terrific reunion in September in Charleston.
-You can read all about it in the opening page of the Web Site (WWW.USSCoontzAssociation.com).
+You can read all about it in the Home Page of this Web Site.

-If you wish to do your part in keeping the memory of the USS Coontz alive, please contact Red Bennett at email@example.com and he will advise you on what you need to do to become a full member.
+If you wish to do your part in keeping the memory of the USS Coontz alive, please go to the Home page on this site and download the form necessary to join.
+Remember, Membership is now free.

 Tony Hubbard (’61 – ’64)

 President, USS Coontz Association

 For other news about the Coontz as posted by some of your former shipmates, please check our Facebook Pages by clicking both Facebook 1 and Facebook 2.